U.S. Tax Preparation Worldwide James Maertin CPA

 Nonresidents (Form 1040NR):

-If you are physically present in the U.S. for 183 days or more during the year, no matter what type of visa you are on, U.S. source capital gains (i.e., stock) are taxable to you.
-A 30% flat tax rate will apply, unless a treaty between the U.S. and your home country reduces or eliminates the tax.
+If you are physically present in the United States for 183 days or more during the year, U.S.‑source capital gains are taxable to you at a flat 30% rate, unless a tax treaty reduces or eliminates the tax.

-If you are physically present in the U.S. for less than 183 days during the year, there is no tax on most capital gains unless they are directly linked to the conduct of your trade or business.
-Gain from the sale of U.S. real property is not tax exempt.
+If you are physically present in the United States for fewer than 183 days during the year, most capital gains are not taxable unless they are effectively connected with a U.S. trade or business.
+However, gain from the sale of U.S. real property is always taxable, regardless of the number of days you spend in the United States, due to the FIRPTA rules.

 Net Investment Income Tax